t3dotgg/t3-astro/src/pages/blog/posts/types-and-nextjs.md

 }
 ```

 This is a very rough sketch of what I have in mind.
 My "general thought" is a file-level barrier between "the thing run on the server" and "the thing run on server AND client", with an implicit type contract (potentially generated) through the creation of these files.
+Could even spit out a `useServerSideProps` hook 🤔

 Under the hood I would expect this to use something similar to the `AsyncInferType` example earlier.
 I can see potential ways to extend this further, such as additional keys you can return or other named files i.e. `_dynamicProps.ts` or `_staticProps.ts`.

 Generally, I like the idea of "files with an underscore run on the server", and that thought brought me here.
+I think it can go really far, especially when combined with a compiler.
+Not many other companies are in a position to change all the pieces to build something like this.

+**It's been proven that full stack type inference is possible with modern TypeScript tooling.
+Let's work towards a future where that's the default 🙂**

 ## Thank You